I am convinced that T-R-U-S-T is the most important five-letter word in business – not sales or money or any other replaceable commodities.

 - Don’t guess when you don’t know an answer.
 When you make a mistake, admit it so you can move on and start fixing it.
 Honesty is the best way to show people you’re dependable.
 Be straightforward.
 Admit that you don’t have a ready answer rather than waffling or throwing out a haphazard reply that lacks credibility.

 - Show flexibility in your decision making.
 Make exceptions to the rules when common sense dictates it.
 And consider unusual alternatives for problems that can’t be resolved by typical methods.
+If there is a struggle to find the same quality of candidates in other relevant businesses, then temporary recruitment experts will be able to advise on alternative solutions.

 - Put other people’s interests before yours.
 Focus on what’s best for your organization and people, not just about what will benefit you and your career.
 When employees see your good intentions, they’ll often make heroic efforts on your part.